Greek Vegetable and Lentil Soup (Fakes)🥕🇬🇷

 - Add lentils to a large saucepan and cover well with water.
 Bring water and lentils to a boil.
 Boil for 15 minutes.
 Drain the lentils and discard the water they were boiled in.
 Rinse lentils with cold water.

-- Cover and simmer on low heat for about 20 minutes, or until the lentils are soft.
+- Add the lentils and cover and simmer on low heat for about 20 minutes, or until the lentils are soft.
 Stir through the chopped parsley and drizzle with some more extra virgin olive oil.
-Season really well with sea salt and black pepper.
+Season really well with sea salt and black pepper if you haven't already done so.

 Tips and Tricks